Cord McCoy

 Cord Jarret McCoy (born August 19, 1980) is an American professional rodeo stock contractor and producer and former professional rodeo cowboy who specialized in saddle bronc riding and bull riding.
 He is best known as the 2nd-place finisher (along with his brother Jet McCoy) on The Amazing Race 16.
-Jet and Cord returned to compete in the eighteenth season of The Amazing Race, finishing in 6th Place.
+Jet and Cord returned to compete in the eighteenth season of The Amazing Race, finishing in 6th place.
 Jet and Cord returned for The Amazing Race 24 also known as "The Amazing Race All-Stars" finishing in 5th place.
+In 2022 and 2023, Cord was the head coach of the Oklahoma Freedom in the Professional Bull Riders (PBR) Team Series.

 Background

-McCoy was born in Durant, Oklahoma, to parents Denny McCoy, a rancher and horse trader, and Janet McCoy, a professional photographer, McCoy grew up as a cowboy in the small town of Tupelo, Oklahoma.
+McCoy was born in Durant, Oklahoma, to parents Denny McCoy, a rancher and horse trader, and Janet McCoy, a professional photographer.
+Cord grew up as a cowboy in the small town of Tupelo, Oklahoma.

 He participated in his first rodeo competition in 1985 at age 5, after becoming interested in rodeo from his family.
 He was the catcher on his high school baseball team and qualified for the state tournament.
 He was a member of the Oklahoma high school team that won a national rodeo title and was a member of the Southwestern Oklahoma State rodeo team that finished second in the nation in 2000.
 He graduated from Tupelo High School with 13 other people.
-He attended Southwestern Oklahoma State University in Weatherford, Oklahoma and achieved a bachelor's degree in Business Administration.
+He attended Southwestern Oklahoma State University in Weatherford, Oklahoma, and achieved a bachelor's degree in Business Administration.